cdn77/debugr/packages/express/README.md

 =========================

 This plugin provides Debugr middleware for the Express web server.
-With this middleware the Debugr logger will automatically be forked for each HTTP request that Express handles; additionally both the HTTP request and the response from your app will be logged and the logger will be automatically flushed when the response is sent.
-If the HTTP response code is >= 500 (or >= 400 if the `e4xx` option is set) the response will be logged with the `Logger.ERROR` level, likely causing the logger to be marked for writing and a dump file created.
+With this middleware a new task will automatically be started for each HTTP request that Express handles; additionally, both the HTTP request and the HTTP response or any error which reaches Express error handling will be automatically logged.
+If the HTTP response code is >= 500 (or >= 400 if the `e4xx` option is set) the response will be logged with the `Logger.ERROR` level, otherwise the level configured in the plugin options will be used.

 ## Installation